 Family rituals like meals, cultural festivals, activities, and kisses, winks or handshakes give you and your children a sense of security, identity and belonging.
 That’s because they’re special things that you do together and they have special meaning for you.
 They create shared memories, and build family relationships and bonds.

 Rituals can also help comfort children in unfamiliar circumstances.
-For example, if your child loves listening to you read a bedtime story before lights go out, this ritual will help her settle to sleep when she’s in a different place.
+For example, if your child loves listening to you read a bedtime story before lights go out, this ritual will help him settle to sleep when he’s in a different place.